-In accordance with the Family Educational Rights and Privacy: Act of 1974, Tougaloo College students have the right to review, inspect, and challenge the accuracy: of information kept in a cumulative file by the institution.
-It also insures that records cannot be released without the written consent of the student except: (1) to school officials and faculty: who have a legitimate educational interest and, (2) to others where this information is classified as directory information.
+In accordance with the Family Educational Rights and Privacy: Act of 1974, Tougaloo College students have the right to review, to inspect, and to challenge the accuracy of information kept in a cumulative file by the institution.
+It also insures that records cannot be released without the written consent of the student except: (1) to school officials and faculty who have a legitimate educational interest, and (2) to others where this information is classified as directory information.
 All enrolled students will receive annually, notification of their rights under FERPA.